-The key take away from this is to try to stay with what’s most Important and minimize the time spent on Urgent.
-Doing this task with several sales pros and even business owners often lead them to discover just how much they let interruptions and distractions tear them away from their true priorities.
+The key takeaway from this is to try to stay with what’s most Important and minimize the time spent on Urgent.
+Doing this task with several sales pros and even business owners often leads them to discover just how much they let interruptions and distractions tear them away from their true priorities.

 What would you learn about how you spend your time when you categorize the things that demand your attention?